DOCTOR OF MINISTRY

 - Three references:

-- One from a professional peer or supervisor in current ministry (This cannot be someone that you supervise.)
+- A professional peer or supervisor in current ministry.
+(A peer reference cannot come from someone you have supervised in any capacity.)

-- If your native language is not English or your medium of instruction for all post-secondary education is not English, you must either submit an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), 250 (computer), or 100 (internet) taken within the past two years or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0 taken within the past two years.
+- If your native language is not English or your medium of instruction for all post-secondary education is not English, you must either submit an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), 250 (computer), or 100 (internet) taken within the past two years; or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0+ taken within the past two years; or a Duolingo exam of 120+.

 - Permanent Residents of the United States must submit a copy of the Permanent Resident Card (Green Card) to the Office of Admissions.
 No Declaration of Financial Support is required.